-We chose the smaller Perhentian Island on a whim after the boat operator asked us where we were going and Lionel said the first place he had thought of – Long Beach.
+The boat operator asked us where we were going.
+Lionel said the first place he had thought of – Long Beach..

 Landed on the beach, after paying 70RM each for a return boat back to the main island (open ticket), and then paying for a small boat from the speedboat to the beach (2RM each – which was not expected but you certainly couldn’t refuse otherwise you would be swimming with all of your gear).

-We checked out a few of the resort prices (from 200 to 550RM) and then finally settled on the first beach hut we saw.
-1. Because it was significantly cheaper at 60RM, 2.
-Because most places said they were booked out for the weekend, or had only one room available and 3.
-Because we didn’t want to venture any further with our backpacks in the heat!
+We checked out a few of the resort prices ranging from 200 to 550RM.
+Finally settled on the first beach hut we saw.
+Firstly because it was significantly cheaper at 60RM, secondly most places said they were booked out for the weekend, or had only one room available and lastly we didn’t want to venture any further with our backpacks in the heat!

 It was basic to say the least, we paid the owner at ‘Symphony‘ where he has around 10 small, A-frame huts.
 Ours had a bathroom but it was lowered in the bedroom, had no windows (peeing in the dark during the day when they switch off the electricity is interesting) and had a dirt floor.
 It was fine for a night’s sleep but definitely not somewhere you could relax, which is what we wanted to do after spending so long on a cramped, cold bus.